rickypin/PktMask/README.md

 - Network interface for packet capture (if capturing live traffic)

 **Dependencies:**
-- Python 3.8 or later (automatically installed with binary releases)
+- Python 3.10 or later (automatically bundled with binary releases)
 - Wireshark/tshark (recommended for advanced features)

 ## 📦 Installation